steadfast-collective/pwheslop.com/content/collections/pages/speaking.md

           -
             type: bold
         text: 'If you''d be interested in me speaking at your event, reach out at pete@steadfastcollective.com' -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Here''s a sample of the range of topics I''m interested in talking about.'
+  -
     type: heading
     attrs: